chkla/Transformers-MZES/README.md

 * Zero-Shot NLI Classification [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1jK_hD6XJDCEHnWj7yHyCOo8fmqjR3yx0?usp=sharing): In this session, we will learn how to use an existing transformer-based language model for zero-shot NLI classification (using the model trained by [Laurer et al. 2022](https://huggingface.co/MoritzLaurer/mDeBERTa-v3-base-mnli-xnli)).

 ### 🦜 Limitations and Open Challenges
 As with any technology, Transformer-based Language Models have limitations and open challenges that need to be addressed (see [Bender et al. 2021](https://dl.acm.org/doi/10.1145/3442188.3445922)).
-Some of the current limitations and open challenges include:
+Some of the current limitations and open challenges:
 * Environmental impact 🌳 💨
 * Ethical considerations around the use of large-scale language models
 * Ensuring the models are robust and not easily fooled 👺 by adversarial attacks